 - It is quite common that actors portraying characters who are close friends will also become friends in Real Life.

 - William Shatner and Leonard Nimoy were almost as close as Captain Kirk and Commander Spock are.
-They were both close with DeForest Kelley.
+They were also both very close with DeForest Kelley, who played Dr McCoy.

 - Cirroc Lofton and Avery Brooks of Deep Space Nine developed a real son-father type relationship away from the set.